 Since torrenting is one of the major reasons why people are looking for a decent VPN service to keep their connections private and away from prying eyes, we’ve decided it would be a good thing to test Hotspot Shield for its torrenting capabilities.

-We’ve first checked their torrenting policy and noticed that there’s no mention about it being a forbidden activity.
+We’ve first checked their torrenting policy and noticed that there’s no mention of it being a forbidden activity.
 More so, no dedicated P2P servers seem to come up in our server list, so we saw this as a green light.
-We’ve fired up our torrenting client and attempted to download a file from the Internet, all in the confines of the law, of course.
+We’ve fired up our torrenting client and attempted to download a file, all in the confines of the law, of course.
 No slowdown, no throttling, no interruptions, worked like a charm.

 As for the TOR capability of the Hotspot Shield service, while it can work in conjunction with TOR, we strongly advise you not to turn to this kind of solution to keep your connection secure.
 While TOR might effectively add an extra layer of security to your connection, it will slow your connection down to a pulp.
 More so, malicious TOR exit nodes usually pass unencrypted traffic, which makes them perfect targets for monitoring.
 Stay safe.